About Opioids

 Here are some common signs of prescription opioid misuse

-• Taking opioids in larger amounts or for longer than prescribed
+• Taking larger doses or for longer than prescribed.

-• Seeking the same prescription from multiple doctors in order to have a "backup" supply
+• Seeking the same prescription from multiple doctors for a "backup" supply.

 • Withdrawing from friends, family or hobbies